bqworks/accordion-slider-jquery/docs/modules.md

 }
 ```

-If you wan to use lazy loading you simply need to add the `lazyLoading` property to the `accordion` object and specify the path of the placeholder image.
+If you want to use lazy loading, you simply need to add the `lazyLoading` property to the `accordion` object and specify the path of the placeholder image.

 *Example:*